Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Introduction

-\item To evaluate stability, we measure the variance in correctness and fairness over different partitions of the training data.
-Our findings show that all evaluated approaches are generally stable and high-variance behavior is rare.
-(Section~\ref{sec:stability})
+\item We summarize further results on the data efficiency (dependence on training set size) and stability (variance over different partitions of the training data) of all approaches.
+Our results suggest that most approaches are data-efficient and stable, and there is no significant trend.
+(Section~\ref{sec:others})

 \item Finally, based on the insights from our evaluation, we discuss general guidelines towards selecting suitable fair classification approaches in different settings, and highlight possible areas where data management solutions can be most impactful.
 (Section~\ref{sec:discussion})